Linear Model and Extensions: Population Ordinary Least Squares and Misspecified Linear Model

 Previous chapters assume fixed $X$ and random $Y$.
 We can also view each observation $(x_i, y_i)$ as IID draws from a population and discuss population OLS.
-We will view the OLS from the level of random variables instead of data points.
-Besides its theoretical interest, the population OLS facilitates the discussion of the properties of misspecified linear models and motivates a prediction procedure without imposing any distributional assumptions.
+The population OLS allows us to achieve the following goals: \begin{enumerate}[label=(G\arabic*), ref=G\arabic*] \item We can view the OLS from the level of random variables instead of data points. \item The population OLS facilitates the discussion of the properties of misspecified linear models. \item The population OLS motivates a prediction procedure called {\it conformal prediction} without imposing any distributional assumptions. \end{enumerate}